HarryChen0506/react-markdown-editor-lite/README.md

-import * as ReactDOM from 'react-dom' import MdEditor from 'react-markdown-editor-lite' import MarkdownIt from 'markdown-it' import 'react-markdown-editor-lite/index.css';
+import * as ReactDOM from 'react-dom' import MdEditor from 'react-markdown-editor-lite' import MarkdownIt from 'markdown-it'
+// If you are using less/scss, you can aslo import css at your style file import 'react-markdown-editor-lite/index.css';

 const MOCK_DATA = "Hello.\n\n * This is markdown.\n * It is fun\n * Love it or leave it."